Spanish Linguistics, PhD

 An applicant whose native language is not English must provide proof of English proficiency regardless of their current residency.

-The doctoral program in Spanish linguistics prepares students for entrance into an academic profession (teacher, scholar) as well as for a profession outside of academia.
-Professionals with the valued skills developed through this degree program can confidently move into business, diplomatic, government and international fields.
+Graduates are prepared to enter an academic profession (teacher, scholar) or a profession outside academia.
+Professionals with the valued skills developed through this program can confidently move into business, diplomatic, government or international fields.

 Career examples include:

-• foreign language and linguistics teachers and professors
+- foreign language and linguistics teacher or professor

-• teachers and professors of area, ethnic and cultural studies
+- teacher or professor of area, ethnic or cultural studies

 Accelerated programs allow students the opportunity to expedite the completion of their degree.